Pure spinors, intrinsic torsion and curvature in odd dimensions: Differential geometry of pure spinor fields

-As in the even-dimensional case \cite{Taghavi-Chabert2012a}, Proposition \ref{prop-conformal-Killing-foliating} provides an example of a non-foliating pure spinor field that satisfies \eqref{eq-GS}, but violates the genericity assumption by virtue of Proposition \ref{prop-int-cond-twistor-spinor}.
-However, while a pure conformal Killing spinor may not be foliating, its intrinsic torsion satisfies a weaker condition.
-This motivates the following conjecture improving the author's work \cite{Taghavi-Chabert2012}. \begin{conjec} Let $\xi^A$ be a holomorphic pure spinor field on a $(2m+1)$-dimensional Einstein complex Riemannian manifold $(\mcM,g)$ such that the Weyl tensor satisfies $\xi \ind{^a^A} \xi \ind{^b^B} \xi \ind{^c^{[C}} C \ind{_{abcd}} \xi \ind{^{D]}} = 0$.
-Then $\xi \ind{^A}$ satisfies

-\end{conjec} Weaker conditions such as \eqref{eq-cond-31} may well be possible too, but an investigation of the veracity of the above conjecture is beyond the scope of this article.
+In the light of Proposition \ref{prop-conformal-Killing-foliating} and Example \ref{exa-235}, there are pure spinor fields with non-integrable and non-co-integrable almost null structures, whose integrability condition satisfies \eqref{eq-GS}, but violates the genericity assumption by virtue of Proposition \ref{prop-int-cond-twistor-spinor}.
+This motivates the following conjecture improving \cite{Taghavi-Chabert2012}: \begin{conjec} Suppose that $[\xi^A]$ is a projective pure spinor field on a $(2m+1)$-dimensional non-conformally flat Einstein spin complex Riemannian manifold $(\mcM,g)$ such that the Weyl tensor satisfies $\xi \ind*{^a^A} \xi \ind*{^b^B} \xi \ind*{^c^{[C}} C \ind{_{abcd}} \xi \ind*{^{D]}} = 0$.
+Then $\xi \ind*{^A}$ satisfies \eqref{eq-cond-22}. \end{conjec} Weaker conditions such as \eqref{eq-cond-31} may well be possible too, but an investigation of the veracity of the above conjecture is beyond the scope of this article.